tsugiproject/tsugi/README_POSTGRESQL.md

 * https://stackoverflow.com/questions/37204749/serial-in-postgres-is-being-increased-even-though-i-added-on-conflict-do-nothing

 The most important new code to make UPSERT work across both databases is to add meta data to PDOX for each of the tables your tool creates in its `database.php`.
-You can Meta entriesi to the $PDOX variable after the `getConnection()` or `requireData()` calls to start up Tsugi in your code.
+You can Meta entries to the $PDOX variable after the `getConnection()` or `requireData()` calls to start up Tsugi in your code.

     $PDOX = LTIX::getConnection();